sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 * Maximize Accuracy
 * Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressibility of the circuits.
-* Generate an automatic and optimized data encoding in the quantum feature map
+* Generate an automatic and optimized data encoding in the quantum feature maps.
-* Optimization of the circuit structure, gates types and its parameters *θ*
+* Optimization of the circuit structure, gates types and its parameters *θ*.
-* Find robutness classifiers with a high generalization power
+* Find robutness classifiers with a high generalization power.
-* Search of quantum-inspired solutions
+* Search of quantum-inspired solutions.
-* Provide interpretability to the predicted results
+* Provide interpretability to the predicted results.

 ## Genetic-Quantum Feature Maps: Technique